tatsumoto-ren/tatsumoto-ren.github.io/blog/have-you-ever-had-any-plateaus.md

 but you can be stuck if you slack on your immersion.

+I've had a feeling of not progressing, which is what people call the plateau.
+Almost everyone who has learned a foreign language had this feeling at some point in the process.
+It didn't bother me.
-I've had a feeling of not progressing, which is what people call the plateau, but I knew that I was actually improving because I trusted the AJATT method.
+I knew that I was actually improving because I trusted the AJATT method.
 I knew that the solution is just to get more input, continue doing what I was doing.

 It helps to always seek input that is slightly above your current level.